 Twice a year I go through our seed stash.
 I should probably try to keep them a bit more organized through the year but that just doesn’t fit with my personality.
 If you have a large garden then growing plants from seed is the least expensive route to go.
 And starting seeds indoors will give you the benefits of planting transplants.

-Now, all seeds can be started in the ground (that’s called direct seeding or direct sowing) that’s how they survive “in the wild” after all.
-But there are reasons to still start seeds (or buy transplants) instead of direct sowing.
+While all seeds can be started in the ground (that’s called direct seeding or direct sowing) that’s how they survive “in the wild” after all, some seeds will do better if you start them inside.

 Starting seeds is cheaper and the variety is greater than buying transplants.
 Let’s face it, when we buy transplants we’re paying someone else to start our seeds for us.
 And that is totally fine.
 But they don’t always want to start the seeds that I want and so I give up a level of control over my garden when I chose to not start my own seeds.

 While I save seeds from my garden, I also purchase seeds from MiGardener.
 They sell heirloom seeds and most of them are just $2 a packet.
 If you use this link, you’ll also get a 10% discount on your order.

 How to Start Seeds Indoors